Impact of Nuclear Reaction Rate Uncertainties on Type I X-ray Burst Nucleosynthesis: A Monte Carlo Study: Results

 Figure~\ref{fig:Co55C}(b) further confirms that the bimodal distribution of $^{55}$Co mainly arises from the competition between $^{59}$Cu$(p, \gamma)^{60}$Zn and $^{59}$Cu$(p, \alpha)^{56}$Ni.
-The ratio of the assigned variation factors clearly separates trials leading to the high- and low-abundance peaks.
-For $\sigma = 1.15$ (Figure~\ref{fig:Co55C}(a)), the $^{55}$Co distribution remains single-peaked with a slight tail.
+The ratio of their assigned variation factors on median rates clearly separates the trials leading to high- and low-abundance peaks.
+For $f.u. = \sqrt{10}$ (Figure~\ref{fig:Co55C}(a)), the $^{55}$Co distribution remains single-peaked with a slight tail.
 The observed separation originates from the competition between the $p$-capture and $\alpha$-capture on $^{59}$Cu.
-When the ratio exceeds a threshold, an alternative abundance pattern can emerge, becoming increasingly likely with larger Monte Carlo perturbations.
+When the ratio exceeds a threshold, the abundance distribution may depart from the standard single-peak structure and exhibit a secondary peak, becoming increasingly likely with larger Monte Carlo perturbations.

-Figure~\ref{fig:Co55D} presents the integrated net fluxes (currents) in the NiCu region.
-Figure~\ref{fig:Co55D}(a) shows the fluxes under standard reaction rates, while Figure~\ref{fig:Co55D}(b) depicts the case of a representative Monte Carlo trial for $\sigma = 2.3$, in which the randomly sampled ratio $^{59}$Cu$(p, \alpha)^{56}$Ni / $^{59}$Cu$(p, \gamma)^{60}$Zn exceeds 100, indicating a strong preference for the $(p,\alpha)$ channel.
-The enhanced $(p,\alpha)$ flow strengthens the NiCu cycle, thereby accelerating hydrogen consumption and reducing the flow toward heavier Zn isotopes, which leads to the bimodal abundance distribution of $^{55}$Co.
-However, the abundance of $^{55}$Co shows weak correlations with $^{59}$Cu$(p, \alpha)^{56}$Ni and $^{59}$Cu$(p, \gamma)^{60}$Zn, as indicated by the Spearman correlation coefficients.
-These results highlight the sensitivity of isotopic abundances to the $^{59}$Cu$(p,\alpha)/ (p, \gamma)$ branching ratio and the role of the NiCu cycle in shaping the final composition.
+Figure~\ref{fig:flow_co55} presents the integrated net fluxes in the NiCu region for the high $^{55}$Co abundance peak, in which the ratio $^{59}$Cu$(p, \alpha)^{56}$Ni / $^{59}$Cu$(p, \gamma)^{60}$Zn relative to its median value exceeds 100, indicating a strong preference for the $(p,\alpha)$ channel.
+The increased flow of $(p,\alpha)$ strengthens the NiCu cycle, thereby accelerating hydrogen consumption and suppressing $p$-capture channel on $^{55}$Ni. more $^{55}$Ni material will decays into $^{55}$Co and $p$-capture channel on $^{55}$Co will be also suppressed due to less hydrogen.
+As a result, more material accumulates on $^{55}$Co, producing its bimodal abundance distribution and simultaneously reducing the flow to heavier Zn isotopes.
+Although the abundance of $^{55}$Co shows weak correlations with $^{59}$Cu$(p, \alpha)^{56}$Ni and $^{59}$Cu$(p, \gamma)^{60}$Zn under large perturbations, which is below the threshold of $r_s = 0.5$ used to define key reactions in this study, these reactions may nevertheless play a non-negligible role in shaping the final $^{55}$Co abundance.
+These results highlight the sensitivity of isotopic abundances to the $^{59}$Cu$(p,\alpha)/(p, \gamma)$ branching ratio and the role of the NiCu cycle in shaping the final composition.